 About Mothers Care

-In 2010, an Ob/Gyn and a Licensed Marriage and Family Therapist founded Mothers Care to address the unmet need for uniform and reliable screening and treatment of prenatal and postpartum (perinatal) mood and anxiety disorders.
-Services are evidenced-based and designed to accurately assess and detect risk factors.
-Once identified, services are tailored to address each person’s unique situation.
+Founded in 2010 by an Ob/Gyn and a Licensed Marriage and Family Therapist, Mothers Care became a non-profit organization in 2025 to expand access to essential perinatal mental health services.
+We address the critical need for consistent, evidence-based screening and treatment of prenatal and postpartum (perinatal) mood and anxiety disorders.
+Our services are carefully designed to assess risk factors accurately and provide individualized support tailored to each person’s unique circumstances.

 How Does It Work?